 VISION 2050 recommends implementing the capacity expansion improvements described in the arterial streets and highways element of the plan, which would help mitigate existing and forecast future traffic congestion on the RHFN.
-Since VISION 2050 was completed, approximately 51 miles of planned new arterials and arterial widenings that are part of the RHFN have been constructed or are currently under construction (described under the arterial streets and highways element), including 24 miles that were constructed or are currently under construction since the completion of the 2024 VISION 2050 update.
+Since VISION 2050 was completed, approximately 51 miles of planned new arterials and arterial widenings that are part of the RHFN have been constructed or are currently under construction (described under the arterial streets and highways element), including 24 miles that were constructed or are currently under construction since the completion of the 2020 Update of VISION 2050.